19 Beekman Street

 Throughout his career, Dr. Goldstein has had a committment to teaching and the sharing of knowledge about spine surgery.

 His first published research took place while still a medical student.
 Since that time, he has continued to publish and teach nationally and internationally.
-Today Dr. Goldstein serves as a Professor of Orthopaedic Surgery at the NYU School of Medicine, teaching spine surgery to a new generation of medical students.
+Today Dr. Goldstein serves as a Clinical Professor of Orthopedic Surgery and Neurosurgery at the NYU School of Medicine, teaching spine surgery to a new generation of medical students.

 In particular, Dr. Goldstein teaches about degenerative disc disease, and lumbar and cervical conditions and treatments.
 As a leader in the development of artificial discs, he is also a key figure in teaching these techniques, along with minimally invasive surgical approaches.